2021-2022 COVID-19 Frequently Asked Questions

 Q. My child has symptoms of COVID-19.
 What should I do?

 A. Symptomatic students who are awaiting the results of a COVID-19 test should isolate until test results are received.
 Household members should monitor themselves for symptoms and quarantine until test results are received.
-Any household member who provides proof of vaccination may attend school, but will be required to wear a mask at all times while in the school setting, to include school events.
+Any household member who remains asymptomatic and meets the current definition of fully vaccinated (defined below) and provides proof of vaccination or has tested positive via a viral test (i.e. antigen, PCR, NAAT tests that includes self tests but not antibody tests) within the last 90 days, may attend school, but will be required to wear a mask for the full 10 days while in the school setting, including school events.

 Q: My child has received a positive COVID-19 test result.
 What should I do?

 A; The positive student will be required to isolate for 5 days from the start of symptoms or test date.
 They may return to school on day 6 if symptoms have improved and no fever for 24 hours without medication prior to return.
 The positive student will need to wear a mask for 10 days from the start of symptoms or test date.
 All household members of a positive student will be considered a direct exposure and shall be required to quarantine for 5 days from the last exposure.
 If the household member remain asymptomatic and return to school on day 6, they must wear a mask for the remainder of the 10 day isolation period.
 Any household member who remains asymptomatic and meets the current definition of fully vaccinated may attend school, but will be required to wear a mask for 10 full days while in the school setting, to include school events.
 This should be communicated with that child’s school.